King Farouk: The Royal Time-Keeper

 King Farouk has long been known for his eccentric choices and luxurious lifestyle.
 As a watch from his collection headlines the Christie’s auction, we take a look at his extravagant lifestyle and some of his exquisite timepieces

 Born in Alexandria, Egypt to King Fouad I of the Egyptian royal family, Farouk ascended to the throne at the tender age of 16.
-He instantly enamoured himself to the public, talking to them directly in the first ever public radio address by a reigning monarch in 1936.
+He instantly enamored himself to the public, talking to them directly in the first ever public radio address by a reigning monarch in 1936.
 The rich prince loved to splurge, enjoying a glamorous royal lifestyle and would often travel to Europe on royal shopping sprees.
 Being the tenth ruler of the powerful Mohammad Ali dynasty, his estate included thousands of acres of land, dozens of palaces, and hundreds of luxury cars and yachts.
 In addition to a rare Mercedes Benz 540K Farouk acquired in 1938, he owned several Rolls Royces and Bentleys.
-With rumours that he consumed around 600 oysters a week, the young prince quite literally lived a lifestyle fit for a king.
+With rumors that he consumed around 600 oysters a week, and known for excessive partying and gambling, the young prince quite literally lived a lifestyle fit for a king.
+Constantly surrounded by women but known to be miserly and disrespectful, Farouk was married twice and had a string of affairs throughout his life.
+Farouk was overthrown in the 1952 military coup d'état at which time his infant son, Ahmed Fuad succeeded him as Fuad II.
+Farouk died in exile in Italy in 1965.

 For someone with no shortage of money, King Farouk was quite meticulous when it came to collecting watches.
 The love of horology was passed on to him by his father, from whom he also inherited several historically important watches.
 Legend has it that while on a visit to Geneva, King Farouk insisted on visiting the Vacheron Constantin factory, surprising the officials there with his horological knowledge.
 With his acquired appreciation of the art of fine watchmaking, King Farouk was known to commission watchmakers to complete masterpiece watches for him.